You got the call or online confirmation, you showed up for your appointment or appointments and now, you’re fully vaccinated.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 That is truly wonderful.

 But before you start kissing babies, hugging strangers or throwing all of your masks away, we’re here to tell you that you still need to be careful since there are still a lot of unknowns swirling around us.
-We’re not trying to kill your dream of returning to a kind of normal life.
-Believe us, everyone deserves some normalcy after a challenging 2020.
-But we do want you to protect yourself and those around you who are still waiting for their chance to get a COVID-19 vaccine.

 So what can you do once you’re considered “fully vaccinated?”
 Infectious disease specialist, Kristin Englund, MD, offers some words of hope and tips for staying safe as you continue to navigate through life during a pandemic.

 According to the CDC, you’re not considered fully vaccinated until it’s been at least two weeks since your second dose of a two-dose series like Pfizer’s or Moderna’s vaccine, or it’s been two weeks since you received a single-dose vaccine like Johnson & Johnson’s.

 The CDC stresses that if it’s been less than two weeks since you received a single-dose vaccine or you haven’t received your second dose in the series, you are NOT fully protected.
 That means you still need to take all of the necessary precautions like wearing a mask, washing your hands and avoiding large crowds.